farazsth98/farazsth98/README.md

 # About me

 * Security Engineer @ ■■■■■■■■
+   * Vulnerability Research and Exploit Development
-   * Focused on browsers and mobile operating systems
+   * Focused on Browsers and Operating Systems
-* CTF player for team [Super Guesser](https://guesser.team)
+* CTF player for team [Super Guesser](https://ctftime.org/team/130817)